spawnmarvel/todo-and-current/README.md

 grep 'fail' zabbix_agent2.log       # Find all with fail grep 'version' zabbix_agent2.log    # Find the version

-# The awk command is used for pattern scanning and processing language.
+man awk
-# It's useful for handling text files and used for data extraction and reporting.
+# gawk - pattern scanning and processing language

 # -F - Set what separates the data fields
 # -v - Set a variable to be used in the script